Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

 BHs in GR have a remarkable property: being vacuum solutions of Einstein's field equations they do not depend on any external scale and, therefore, can exist in any size (or, equivalently, with any mass).
-Compact objects as compact and massive as BHs but that do not possess an event horizon go under the generic name of ``BH mimickers'' (see, e.g., Ref.~\cite{Pani:2012zz}).
+Dark objects as compact and massive as BHs but that do not possess an event horizon go under the generic name of ``BH mimickers'', ``Exotic Compact Objects'', or generically ``Extreme Compact Objects''~(ECOs) (see Refs.~\cite{Cardoso:2017cqb,Cardoso:2019rvt,Carballo-Rubio:2018jzw} for some overviews).
 Notwithstanding, ordinary matter --~even when in extreme conditions~-- cannot support the enormous self-gravity of a massive and ultracompact object.
 For example, NSs --~the densest material objects known in the Universe~-- cannot sustain masses larger than\footnote{Even constant-density NSs have a maximum compactness which is smaller than the BH limit $M/R=1/2$.
 Inspection of Eq.~\eqref{fstar} shows that $M/R\leq 4/9$ to ensure regularity of the geometry.
 More realistic equations of state yield a maximum mass and a maximum compactness.} $\approx 3M_{\odot}$.
-Therefore, supporting the self-gravity of a BH mimicker requires (at least!) exotic matter, this is the price to pay to avoid dealing with event horizons.
+Therefore, supporting the self-gravity of an ECO requires (at least!) exotic matter, or quite drastic modifications to GR: this is the price to pay to avoid dealing with event horizons.